 Achilles could not resist.
 He was a warrior.
 Now he had an outlet to take his revenge upon Hector.
 Thetis’ words miraculously transformed Achilles from a brooding soul back into the fierce warrior that we know him to be.
 The following vivid imagery of Achilles striding on the shore is stunning.

 So saying, she filled him with dauntless courage, and on Patroclus she shed ambrosia and ruddy nectar through his nostrils, that his flesh might be sound continually.
 But goodly Achilles strode along the shore of the sea, crying a terrible cry, and aroused the Achaean warriors.– Iliad XIX, 37-40

 Comparison Between Socrates and Achilles

 Much of the comparison between Achilles and Socrates centers around the use of the name “Phthia.”
-In the Iliad, prior to Patroclus’ death, Phthia meant simply the hometown of Achilles, but after his death, it came to be associated more with dying and the descent into Hades.
+In the Iliad, before Patroclus’ death, Phthia simply denoted the hometown of Achilles, but after his death, it became more associated with dying and the descent into Hades.
 Homer does this in the latter part of the Iliad by making various associations between death and Phthia.
 The word Phthia eventually morphs into a metaphor for death.5 Achilles’s choice to avenge Patroclus’ death means that he will never return home, but will die on the battlefield.
 His destiny now – his final home – is not the Phthia in Thessaly, but Hades, the underworld of the dead.

 His mother Thetis confirms as much when, with tears, she tells Achilles that his choice to kill Hector means his certain demise.